Helen Hills Hills Chapel

 Some spaces in the chapel require reservations, and others can be reserved if necessary.
 Reservations can be made by calling 413-585-2750 Monday through Friday from 9 a.m. to 4 p.m., or by email: Kim Alston or Maureen Raucher.

-The chapel’s construction was funded with a gift from Helen Hills Hills 1908.
+The construction of the chapel was funded with a gift from Helen Hills Hills, class of 1908.
 The chapel was completed and dedicated in 1955.
 In 2009, a renovation project on the chapel uncovered a time capsule that had been buried during the building’s construction.
 In 2014, the pews were removed from the sanctuary and replaced with oak chairs to allow more flexibility in the layout of the space.
 To learn more about the building's history, visit our blog.

 The main sanctuary, simple in its beauty, has outstanding acoustics and is the perfect place to hold religious services, lectures, concerts, performances, and other similar events.

 Bodman Lounge, located in the chapel’s lower level, provides the comforts of home.
 It has couches, wifi, a library of religious texts, and an adjacent full kitchen.
 We encourage informal use of the space without a reservation, but students and groups can reserve the space for events.